byBretema/ccpm/README.md

 Are you tired of watching time fade away as CMake recompiles Assimp for the sixth time today just because you had to do a rebuild of your own code?

-Have you find yourself writing below code manully?
+Have you find yourself writing below code manually?
 ```cmake
 add_subdirectory(third_party/fmt)
 find_package(fmt REQUIRED)